RBC Test: Meaning, Functions, Normal Levels, Causes of Low & High RBC Count, Symptoms, and Complete Guide

 Normal RBC Reference Ranges

-Reference ranges may slightly vary by laboratory, age, and testing method.
+Reference ranges can vary slightly depending on the laboratory, age, and testing method.

 - Men: 4.7 – 6.1 million cells/mcL